 At RatnerPrestia, Mr. Nigon chairs the Patent Preparation and Prosecution Group and RPís Computer Architecture, Software, Business Methods, Semiconductor and Signal Processing practices.† He has served on the Management Committee, and held various other positions in the firm.

-Mr. Nigon presented webinars on Patent Eligible Subject Matter for BNA and AIPLA in 2009, 2010 and 2011.
-He has also authored a number of publications including a chapter on patent specification drafting in the book Electronic and Software Patents, Law and Practice 3rd ed.
-Published by BNA and AIPLA and articles on “Advanced Specification Drafting Issues: Electronic and Computer Inventions,Ē The Computer & Internet Lawyer vol. 24, no. 4, April 2007, "The New Written Description Requirement" in the Journal of the Patent and Trademark Office Society, vol. 84, no. 9, September 2002 and on "Patent Portfolio Management," in The Patent Journal vol. 1, no. 11, September 2002.
+Mr. Nigon is the author of a chapter, "Drafting the Specification," of Electronic and Software Patents, Law and Practice†3rd ed. published by BNA Books and the American Intellectual Property Law Association (AIPLA), of ďAdvanced Specification Drafting Issues: Electronic and Computer Inventions,Ē The Computer & Internet Lawyer vol. 30, nos.
+4 & 5, April, May 2013, "The New Written Description Requirement" Journal of the Patent and Trademark Office Society, vol. 84, no. 9, September 2002 and of "Patent Portfolio Management," The Patent Journal vol. 1, no. 11, September 2002.

 Before he became an attorney, Mr. Nigon worked for nine years as an Engineering Programmer and Systems Programmer for a major U.S. computer manufacturer.